Last updated on

 SECOND STEP: Whisk together flour, salt, baking soda, and baking powder together in a medium-sized bowl.

-THIRD STEP: Turn the mixer to low speed and add the flour mixture.
+THIRD STEP: Turn the electric mixer to low speed and add the flour mixture.
 Mix until combined and dough is formed.

 FIFTH STEP: Preheat oven to 375°F and spray a mini muffin pan with nonstick cooking spray.